 .

 It is suggested that the Celtic calendar held a tree for each month, whose myths and symbolism informed rituals and reflections through the year.
 We can learn from these fragments of thought, especially as we balance action and passive reflection, community conflict and healing.
-December’s tree is the rowan, with its flaming IMG_1459red berries marking the journey of the sun at its weakest point in the year, descending through darkness towards the turning point of winter solstice.
+December’s tree is the rowan, with its flaming red berries marking the journey of the sun at its weakest point in the year, descending through darkness towards the turning point of winter solstice.
 We can follow the sun to a personal inner descent, to find a nourishing quiet, still place, hibernating like the animals.
 Gifts of the heart can be found here, shared around our hearth in the depths of winter.
 “Only by descending can we glimpse these wonders and reclaim these gifts as our own.
 In the glitter and shimmer of Christmas we share and honour this treasure… This is why rowan was known as the Tree of Life, because it is in the surrendering, the letting go to life and its dark transitions, that we are enriched and set free.”
 1.

 .